xraypy/xraylarch/doc/installation.rst

-This method is recommended for those who are relatively comfortable using a command-line, and is helpful for debugging cases where the binary installer may not have worked.
+This method is recommended for those who are relatively comfortable using a command-line, and is helpful for debugging cases where the binary installer has failed.
 The approach here is basically to run a script that follows the steps that the binary installer should follow, but is likely to give more useful error messages if something goes wrong.
 On Linux and MacOS, there are also command-line options.

 To install with this method, download and execute one of the following: